cbg-ethz/shorah/README.md

 	/usr/local/shorah/bin/pip install Biopython

-Now call the `configure` script from the shorah tarball, taking care to specify the **absolute** path of the python interpreter, as this gets inserted into the shebang line of all python scripts:
+Now call the `configure` script from the shorah tarball, taking care to specify the **absolute** path of the python interpreter (or the relative one if it is in your `PATH`), as this gets inserted into the shebang line of all python scripts:

 	./configure --prefix=/usr/local/shorah PYTHON=/usr/local/shorah/bin/python2.7